Back to home pageProfessional Education

 • a CV

-• three letters of reference (sent directly by the candidate’s references
+• three letters of reference (sent directly by the candidate’s references)

 • graduate transcripts

-The Clinical Physics Division of Radiation Oncology at Beaumont is currently staffed with 20 physicists and 17 dosimetrists.
+The Clinical Physics Division of Radiation Oncology is currently staffed with 20 physicists and 17 dosimetrists.
 We provide a full range of clinical services at three cancer centers at Royal Oak, Troy and Dearborn, including:

 • Proton therapy with pencil beam scanning (IBA ProteusOne superconducting synchrocyclotron)